 \subsection{Systems for Differentiation Through Optimization}

-Many systems have been proposed in order to allow differentiation through optimization routines, i.e., allowing backpropagatation through the solution of the optimization problem.
+Many systems allow differentiation through optimization routines, i.e., backpropagating through solutions of optimization problems.
 For example, Theseus~\cite{pineda2022theseus} is an application-agnostic framework for differentiable nonlinear least squares.
-Like our system, it aims to balance efficiency with interoperability within the machine learning ecosystem.
-However, because it is not specialized for geometry processing, its performance degrades when differentiating through complex algorithmic components such as linear solvers or eigensolvers.
+Like our system, it strives for interoperability within the machine learning ecosystem.
+However, because it is not specialized for geometry processing, its performance degrades when differentiating through complex operations such as sparse linear solvers or eigensolvers.

-\textsc{CVXPYLayers}~\cite{agrawal2019cvxpylayers} is a domain-specific language allows differentiating through disciplined convex programs that converts the user problem specification into certain canonical forms.
-From there, \textsc{CVXPYLayers} allows differentiation through these problems without explicitly backpropagating through the operations of the canonicalizer.
-Instead, they map (1)~the parameter to the problem data, and (2)~the solution of the canonicalized problem to a solution of the original problem.
-While this allows for faster backpropagation, the user here has to define problems as disciplined convex programs, which might not be always possible.
-Even when it is possible, their system does not scale well, even on moderate-sized meshes (see \S\ref{ss:geodesics}).
+\textsc{CVXPYLayers}~\cite{agrawal2019cvxpylayers} is a domain-specific language that differentiates through disciplined convex programs by converting the problem specification into certain canonical forms.
+From there, \textsc{CVXPYLayers} differentiates through these problems without explicitly backpropagating through the operations of the solver.
+Instead, they use implicit differentiation formulas specific to canonicalized versions of certain convex problems.
+While this facilitates backpropagation, the user must define problems as disciplined convex programs, which might not be always possible.
+Even when possible, their system does not scale, even to moderate-sized meshes (\S\ref{ss:geodesics}).

-Similar in spirit to \textsc{CVXPYLayers}, $\nabla$-Prox~\cite{lai2023deltaprox} introduces a domain-specific language and compiler for differentiable proximal algorithms, targeted mainly for large-scale image optimization problems. $\nabla$-Prox lowers a high-level problem specification into a canonical proximal form and compiles it into a differentiable solver that supports unrolling, implicit differentiation, and hybrid learning schedules.
+Similarly to \textsc{CVXPYLayers}, $\nabla$-Prox~\cite{lai2023deltaprox} introduces a domain-specific language and compiler for differentiable proximal algorithms, targeted mainly for large-scale image optimization. $\nabla$-Prox reduces a high-level problem specification to a canonical proximal form and compiles it into a differentiable solver that supports unrolling, implicit differentiation, and hybrid learning schedules.
 Their design enables efficient differentiation through iterative proximal algorithms and allows for rapid prototyping.
-However, the system is tailored to dense, regular image operations and does not address sparse, irregular operations arising in geometry processing, specifically on triangle and tet meshes.
+However, the system is tailored to dense, regular image operations and does not address sparse, irregular operations arising in geometry processing, specifically on triangle and tetrahedral meshes.